Sindhura Gadde

-Sindhura Gadde is an Indian actress and former Femina Miss India World who also made to the semi-finals of Miss World Pageant in 2005.
+Sindhura Gadde is an Indian former actress and beauty pageant titleholder who won Femina Miss India World 2005 also made to the semi-finals of Miss World Pageant in 2005.

 Early life

 Sindhura Gadde was born in Vijayawada, Andhra Pradesh.
 She was raised by her grandparents in Vijayawada, while her parents were working abroad in New Zealand.
 When she was 10 years old, she moved to New Zealand.
 After completing her studies in New Zealand, she started her career in media and fashion industry.
 She returned to India and completed her double degree in Pharmacology & Physiology and a diploma in modeling.
 She also took introduction courses in Japanese, Chinese and Arabic.